GraceeFlower/Algorithm/README.md

-# Some of algorithm demos written by my self
+# Some of algorithm demos written by myself
 - Willing you to point the wrong code out for me.
 - Thanks~